 |Train frequency||1 a day|

-Houston, TX to Washington, DC train information with Amtrak:
+Amtrak from Houston, TX to Washington, DC train information:

 The trains from Houston to Washington D.C. are routes operated by a combination of trains, or trains and buses, with at least one stopover in between the two cities.
 The route availability varies throughout the week, depending on the day you wish to travel.
 There is at least one option a day to get from Houston, TX to Washington D.C. by train.
 The journeys take from about 46h 35min to approximately 52h 01min depending on the number and location of the stopovers.
 The route options offered are either all by train or mixed journeys with bus transit services.